-In 2016, we entered into interest rate swaps to hedge against the risk of interest rate fluctuations with respect to the term loan under our credit facility and we may enter into additional hedges in the future.
+From time to time we enter into transactions involving derivative financial instruments to hedge against the risk of interest rate fluctuations with respect to the term loan under credit facilities.
 We may use derivative financial instruments to provide a level of protection against interest rate and foreign exchange rate fluctuation risks, but no hedging strategy can protect us completely.
 Hedging instruments involve risks, such as the risk that the counterparties may fail to honor their obligations under these arrangements and that these arrangements may not be effective in reducing our exposure to interest rate and foreign exchange rate fluctuations.
 In addition, the nature and timing of hedging transactions may influence the effectiveness of our hedging strategies.
-Poorly designed strategies or improperly executed transactions could instead have the effect of increasing our risk and losses.
-Moreover, hedging strategies involve transaction and other costs.
+Poorly designed strategies or improperly executed transaction and other costs, including breakage costs.
 We cannot assure you that our hedging strategy and the derivatives that we use will adequately offset the risk of interest rate and foreign exchange rate volatility or that our hedging transactions will not result in losses that may adversely affect our financial performance.